graphql-compose/graphql-compose-elasticsearch/README.md

 ---

-## TypeComposer from Elastic mapping
+## ObjectTypeComposer from Elastic mapping

 In other side this module is a plugin for [graphql-compose](https://github.com/graphql-compose/graphql-compose), which derives GraphQLType from your [elastic mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) generates tons of types, provides all available methods in QueryDSL, Aggregations, Sorting with field autocompletion according to types in your mapping (like Dev Tools Console in Kibana).

-Generated TypeComposer model has several awesome resolvers:
+Generated ObjectTypeComposer model has several awesome resolvers:

 - `search` - greatly simplified elastic `search` method.
 According to GraphQL adaptation and its projection bunch of params setup automatically due your graphql query (eg `_source`, `explain`, `version`, `trackScores`), other rare fine tuning params moved to `opts` input field.
 - `searchConnection` - elastic `search` method that implements Relay Cursor Connection [spec](https://facebook.github.io/relay/graphql/connections.htm) for infinite lists.
 Internally it uses cheap [search_after](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-search-after.html) API.
 One downside, Elastic does not support backward scrolling, so `before` argument will not work.